JustinGuese/datafortress.cloud.hugo/content/english/blog/howto-install-arch-linux-the-easy-way.md

 ## The benefits of Arch Linux

-In my other post, “ How To: Ditching Ubuntu in favor of Arch Linux for a Deep Learning Workstation”, I have been explaining why I switched from Ubuntu to Arch Linux for my Machine Learning workstation.
+In my other post, [“How To: Ditching Ubuntu in favor of Arch Linux for a Deep Learning Workstation”](https://www.datafortress.cloud/blog/howto-arch-linux-deeplearning-workstation/), I have been explaining why I switched from Ubuntu to Arch Linux for my Machine Learning workstation.
 Summarized it is mostly because of speed, because Arch is way closer to the hardware and therefore way faster, less bloatware and therefore less RAM usage which I need to machine learning, and the amazing pacman and AUR packages which are fast and easy to install.

 In Ubuntu, for example, it is quite hard to get TensorFlow and CUDA working for Deep Learning, as the Debian package structure is different and the installation slower compared to Arch.
 In Arch, dependencies are handled nicely, and packages are not that abstracted as Arch is basically the “pure” Linux kernel itself.